siamakfaal/matlab_control_lab/systems/README.md

 - **Cartpole**: A model of a cart with a pole, which serves as a simple example of under-actuated system.
 - **RRArm**: A model of a plannar RR robot arm (double-pendulum system)

 Each model is defined in its own MATLAB class file within the `/systems` directory of this repository.
+See for state and parameter definitions.

 ## Model Methods